ylluminarious/cixl/README.md

 [3]
 ```

-As do lambdas, except for using the defining scope:
+As do lambdas, except for reusing the defining scope:

 ```
 > (let: x 42; {yield $x}) call